s3rgeym/sqldump2json/README.md

 # README

 Parse SQL Dumps to JSON Objects.
 Tool for Administrators, Data Scientists and Hackers.
+The dump is not read entirely into RAM, so this utility can be used to process very huge files.

-Supported DBMS: MySQL, SQL Server, PotsgreSQL and other.
+Supported DBMS: MySQL, SQL Server, PotsgreSQL and other

 Installation: